A Pattern Language: Reception

 Alexander's conception of patterns, and pattern languages, were major factors in the creation of Ward Cunningham's WikiWikiWeb, the first wiki, intended as an archive and discussion web application for the Portland Pattern Repository.

 The idea of a pattern language applies to many complex engineering tasks.
-It is especially influential in software engineering using design patterns to document collective knowledge in the field.
+It is especially influential in software engineering, where design patterns are used to document collective knowledge in the field.
 In that field, it was a major inspiration to Richard P. Gabriel before he wrote Patterns of Software.

-Will Wright cited the book as one of his inspirations for creating The Sims.
+Will Wright cited the book as one of his inspirations for creating SimCity 2000.

 Other titles in the series

 The eight books in the Center for Environmental Structure Series are: